ngozosanca0/Security-Plus-Notes/README.md

 AUTHORIZATION
 - determining what you are allowed to access or do.
-- real life example: HR Manager can access salaries and employee records and receptionist cannot access those files.
+- real life example: HR Manager can access salaries and employee records but receptionist cannot access those files.
-• Both are authenticated, but their authorization differs.
+- Both are authenticated, but their authorization differs.